derivia/study-notes/notes/WEB.md

 #### Typescript

-Learn how to use Typescript and how it can help making your code typesafe.

 * [ ] [Typescript - Documentation](http://www.typescriptlang.org/docs/home.html)
 * [ ] [Typescript: Why should one use i?](https://medium.com/tech-tajawal/typescript-why-should-one-use-it-a539faa92010)
 * [ ] [Why TypeScript is the best way to write Front-end in 2019](https://medium.com/@jtomaszewski/why-typescript-is-the-best-way-to-write-front-end-in-2019-feb855f9b164)

 ### CSS Pre-processors

-Learn about CSS pre-processors and why we need them.

 * [ ] [MDN - CSS preprocessor](https://developer.mozilla.org/en-US/docs/Glossary/CSS_preprocessor)
 * [ ] [Advantages of Using a Preprocessor](https://medium.com/swlh/advantages-of-using-a-preprocessor-sass-in-css-eb7310179944)